manifold-systems/manifold/docs/cheatsheet.md

 ```
 Escape the `$` with `\$`.

-Use `@DisableStringLiteralTemplates` to turn string templates off at the class and method level.
+Use `@DisableStringLiteralTemplates` to turn string templates off at the class and method levels.

 ## [Extensions](http://manifold.systems/docs.html#the-extension-manifold)